lunims/Multi-Party-FIDO/README.md

 We use the python-fido2 library by Yubico.
 By using this lib we can assure that our approach lies within the FIDO standard. (https://github.com/Yubico/python-fido2)

+## Usage

+The provided demos can be run via following command. t and n are parameters for threshold and participating players.

+``bash
+python3 main.py demo t n

 ## External Libraries